flame/blis/docs/KernelsHowTo.md

      );
 ```

-The `gemmtrsm_l` micro-kernel performs the following compound operation:
+The `gemmtrsm_l` microkernel performs the following compound operation:

 ```
   B11 := alpha * B11 - A10 * B01